 She is the author of the classic, Food Politics: How the Food Industry Influences Nutrition and Health (2002, paperback 2003, revised edition 2007) and Safe Food: The Politics of Food Safety (2003, paperback 2004, revised edition 2010), both from University of California Press.
 In 2003, Food Politics won awards from the Association for American Publishers, the James Beard Foundation, and World Hunger Year.
 An updated 10th anniversary edition will be released in September 2012 from UC Press.
 Her second book, Safe Food won the Steinhardt School of Education’s Griffiths Research Award in 2004.

 Her book, What to Eat, was named as one of Amazon’s top ten books of 2006 and a “Must Read” by Eating Well magazine; it also won the Better Life Award from the National Multiple Sclerosis Society, and the James Beard Foundation book award for best food reference in 2007.
-She has also written; Pet Food Politics: The Chihuahua in the Coal Mine , a book about food safety, and Feed Your Pet Right, co-authored with Malden Nesheim.
-Her most recent book, also with Malden Nesheim, is Why Calories Count: from Science to Politics.
-She is currently working on two books; Soda: Corporate Profits versus Public Health, to be co-written with Neal Baer and due in 2014 , and a cartoon version of Food Politics to be titled Eat Drink Vote: An Illustrated Guide to Food Politics, scheduled for publication in Fall 2013.
+She has also written; Pet Food Politics: The Chihuahua in the Coal Mine , a book about food safety, and Feed Your Pet Right, co-authored with Malden Nesheim, and Why Calories Count: from Science to Politics, also with Malden Nesheim.
 In 2013 she was featured in the documentary film, A Place at the Table.
 She also contributed to the companion book of the same name.
+She is currently working on Soda: Corporate Profits versus Public Health, to be co-written with Neal Baer and due in 2014.
+Her most recent book is titled Eat Drink Vote: An Illustrated Guide to Food Politics, published in September 2013.

 Marion Nestle is Paulette Goddard Professor in the Department of Nutrition, Food Studies, and Public Health (the department she chaired from 1988-2003) and Professor of Sociology at New York University.
 Her degrees include a Ph.D. in molecular biology and an M.P.H. in public health nutrition, both from the University of California, Berkeley.
 Dr. Nestle has received many awards and honors including the 2011 National Public Health Hero award from the University of California Berkeley School Of Public Health, and a 2013 Leadership Award from the James Beard Foundation.